Oscars: Triple threat as female comics step up for hosting duties

 "We want people to get ready to have a good time.
 It's been a while," said Hall, Schumer and Sykes in a statement published on the Oscars website.

-Next month's ceremony will also include a new "fan favourite" prize for the year's most popular film, as voted for by the US public via Twitter and the web.
+Next month's ceremony will also include a new "fan favourite" prize for the year's most popular film, as voted for by the public via Twitter and the web.

 The move, announced on Monday, comes as organisers try to lure viewers back.
 Producer Will Packer has been tasked with breathing fresh life into the ceremony that has seen audiences dwindle in recent years.